Hudson's Bay Company: 18th century history

-19th century
+19th century history

 The North West Company (NWC) was the main rival in the fur trade.
-The competition led to the small Pemmican War in 1816.
-The Battle of Seven Oaks on 19 June 1816 was the climax of the long dispute.
-In 1821, the North West Company of Montreal and Hudson's Bay Company were forcibly merged by intervention of the British government to put an end to often-violent competition.
-175 posts, 68 of them the HBC's, were reduced to 52 for efficiency and because many were redundant as a result of the rivalry and were inherently unprofitable.
+The competition led to the small Pemmican War in 1816, which culminated in the Battle of Seven Oaks on 19 June 1816.
+In 1821, the NWC and Hudson's Bay Company were forcibly merged by intervention of the British government to put an end to the violent competition.
+Of the 175 posts, 68 of them the HBC's, were reduced to 52 for efficiency and because many were redundant as a result of the rivalry and were inherently unprofitable.
 Their combined territory was extended by a licence to the North-Western Territory, which reached to the Arctic Ocean in the north and, with the creation of the Columbia Department in the Pacific Northwest, to the Pacific Ocean in the west.
-The NWC's regional headquarters at Fort George (Fort Astoria) was relocated to Fort Vancouver on the north bank of the Columbia River; it became the HBC base of operations on the Pacific Slope.
+The NWC's regional headquarters at Fort George (Fort Astoria) was relocated to Fort Vancouver by 1825, making it the HBC's base of operations on the Pacific Slope.

-Before the merger, the employees of the HBC, unlike those of the North West Company, did not participate in its profits.
+Before the merger, the employees of the HBC, unlike those of the NWC, did not participate in its profits.
 After the merger, with all operations under the management of Sir George Simpson (1826–60), the company had a corps of commissioned officers: 25 chief factors and 28 chief traders, who shared in the company's profits during the monopoly years.
 Its trade covered 7770000 km2, and it had 1,500 contract employees.

 Between 1820 and 1870, the HBC issued its own paper money.
 The notes, denominated in sterling, were printed in London and issued at York Factory for circulation primarily in the Red River Colony.